dslemay/twitch-viewer/README.md

 the Javascript file can be updated.
 Prior to polling the API and displaying the data, the script removes any items which are not a string, and pushes all of the string items to the twitchUsers array which is the base for the viewer.

+June 28, 2017: I have added the ability to use localstorage to tailor the users displayed to the preferences of the end user.
+Upon initial load, if there are no values stored in localstorage, a default array of users will populate the object.
+If there are users stored in localstorage the app will read the values from storage and ignore the default initial users array.
+End users are able to add and remove which Twitch users are displayed.

 1. Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/FreeCodeCamp/full/Myvqmo/.
 2. Fulfill the below user stories.
 Use whichever libraries or APIs you need.
 Give it your own personal style.
 3. User Story: I can see whether Free Code Camp is currently streaming on Twitch.tv.